Motherland (Arsonists Get All the Girls album)

 Motherland is the fourth studio album by Arsonists Get All the Girls.
 It was released on May 17, 2011.

 Background

 Motherland was written and recorded in 2010.
 The song "Avdotya" was released on the band's Facebook page on March 24, 2011.
 The song "Dr. Teeth" was released through the band's Facebook page on April 7, 2011.
 The band began streaming the entire album to fans via the band's Myspace on May 10, 2011.

+Reception

+The Music's critic wrote that the album "create enough variety to justify a sustained and considered listen", and said "call it endearing, call it a guilty pleasure, there's just something subtly different and strangely enjoyable that makes Motherland a focused and interesting listen."
+Exclaim!'s Keith Carman wrote that "Not only is [the album] another round of 'same old, same old,' but when those annoying keyboards on tunes such as 'Dr. Teeth' start wanking away, it's a wonder who could appreciate a band struggling so hard to meld death metal with prog rock."

 Track listing

 Personnel

 All personnel is listed as on Allmusic: